mayurbj/my_first_git_project/README.md

 1) you need to install python 2.7 version and pip
 2) pip install robotframework (3.0.2)
 3) pip install robotframework-selenium2library (1.8.0)
-4) you need to download the selenium webdriver files for chrome, ie, firefox and put it in a folder and add the path to environment variables for that folder.
+4) you need to download the selenium webdriver files for chrome, internet explorer, firefox and put it in a folder and add the path to environment variables for that folder.